 Numerous people make the blunder of attempting to get their dog to achieve the complete behavior before giving their dog a treat.
 This can become frustrating for both owner and dog when this approach fails to work.
 In its place, you need to reward step by step the progress your pet makes towards the final goal.
 Frequently in the beginning stages of dog training, much progress occurs accidentally so stick with it and you will get there together.

 As soon as your dog is regularly doing a behavior currently, start to change up your dog treat reward system.
-When your dog is given a treat frequently but not every time a behaviour is completed, they will remain doing the behavior since they will never know when the treat is coming again.
+When your dog is given a treat frequently but not every time a behavior is completed, they will remain doing the behavior since they will never know when the treat is coming again.